Mattia Mustacchio: Vicenza

 In January 2011 his loan was terminated and he left for Vicenza, re-joining Alessandro Bastrini.
 Mustacchio wore no.9 shirt left by Mattia Minesso.
 In summer 2011 Vicenza signed Mustacchio in a new co-ownership deal for a peppercorn of €500.

 In June 2012, after Vicenza relegated, the club decided to give up most of the co-ownership deal, including Bastrini and Mustacchio; however, Sampdoria also gave to its remain 50% registration rights of Bastrini and Mustacchio to Vicenza for free.
 Vicenza was re-admitted to Serie B on 23 August 2012.

 In 2012–13 Serie B Mustacchio changed to wear no.8 which left by Alemão (also briefly owned by Marco Cellini and Rodrigo Possebon).
 At the end of season Vicenza was relegated again.

 Ascoli

 On 11 July 2014 he was signed by Ascoli in a 2+1 year contract.

 Pro Vercelli

 Mustacchio was sold to Pro Vercelli on 31 August 2015.

 Perugia

 On 24 January 2017 Mustacchio was signed by Perugia.

 On 31 January 2019 he joined Carpi on loan until the end of the 2018–19 season.

 Crotone

 On 24 July 2019, he signed a 2-year contract with Crotone.

 Alessandria

 On 15 January 2021, he joined Alessandria on a 2.5-year contract.

 Return to Pro Vercelli

 On 20 July 2022, Mustacchio returned to Pro Vercelli.
 On 17 January 2023, he was loaned to Cesena.

+AlbinoLeffe

+On 1 August 2024, Mustacchio signed a one-season contract with AlbinoLeffe.